 Virtual screening

-The objective of the virtual screen was to precisely find compounds that can camouflage the exposed tryptophan (Trp32) binding site and the nearby region.
-The AutoDock Vina program (Vina, 2010) was used to obtain hit compounds from the NCI diversity set III containing 1620 molecules.
+The objective of the virtual screen was to precisely find compounds that can camouflage the exposed SOD1 tryptophan (Trp32) binding site and the nearby region.
+AutoDock Vina (Vina, 2010) was used to obtain hit compounds from the NCI diversity set III containing 1620 molecules.
 The virtual screening results were ranked based on the predicted binding free energies (ΔGvina).
 The PyMOL program plugged with AutoDock Vina (Seeliger & de Groot, 2010) was used to visually check the predicted binding conformations for the selected conformations from the sorted list.
 Post-docking visual analysis and cutoff ΔG values filtered out compounds with weak or distal binding to the SOD1 Trp32 surface site.
 The top 20 compounds were selected based on their orientation and levels of interaction with Trp32 and its neighbouring residues (Supplementary Table 1).
 The analysis revealed that the compounds with simpler heterocyclic composition yielded a better probability of stacking orientation over Trp32 residue to form π-π stacking interactions and acceptable energy values.
 The shortlisted compounds, intriguingly, contain unique heterocyclic scaffolds like naphthalene, acridine, oxadiazole, etc. throughout except for a few like quinolones (Table 1).
 The docked poses show an overlay of the heterocyclic ring compounds over Trp32.
 The presence of charged residues Ser98, Lys30, Asn19 and Glu100 around Trp32 at the protein binding site establishes ligand binding through hydrogen bonding and π-cation interactions with the carboxyl and amide moieties from either the amino acid residues or ligand chemical groups.
 These five compounds exhibited robust docking interactions with SOD1 (Figure 1) and relatively high binding affinities as determined by SPR assay, described below.

 Compound Lig6 (NCI 326182)